Clickstream

 For developers looking to import software libraries and create initiate clickstream collection within mobile apps, consider these Android SDKs:

-• AWS Solutions maintains the AWS clickstream analytics Android SDK on GitHub, which integrates seamlessly with AWS data pipelines and analytics services.
+• AWS Solutions maintains the AWS clickstream analytics Android SDK on GitHub, which integrates with AWS data pipelines and analytics services.

 Implementation Strategy